 1. Review your budget

-The first step to getting debt relief via a credit card hardship program is to thoroughly review your budget.
-Collect all your bills and other critical expenses like groceries, gas and utilities, then add them up.
+The first step to getting debt relief via a hardship program is thoroughly reviewing your budget.
+Collect all your bills and figure out monthly expenses like groceries, gasoline, child care, and more.
+Then add them up.

-Don't forget to include less frequent payments, such as quarterly car insurance, and break them down into monthly chunks.
+Don't forget to include less frequent payments, such as quarterly car insurance bills, and break them down into monthly chunks.
 This gives you an idea of how much money you need just to live.
 From there, add in your discretionary spending, including entertainment, dining out and other nonessential items.

-If you break even or have surplus cash, you likely don’t need or qualify for a credit card hardship program.
-But if you have a shortage of money, this may be the time to seek the help of a credit card hardship program.
+If you break even or have surplus cash, you may not qualify for a hardship program.
+But if you have a budget shortage, this may be the time to seek the help of a credit card hardship program.

-Call the customer service number on the back of your credit card and explain to the representative that you cannot afford to make your payments.
-Tell the representative you're interested in a credit card hardship program, and they will let you know whether the credit card company offers one.
+Call the customer service number on the back of your credit card or loan statement and explain to the representative that you cannot afford to make your payments.
+Tell the representative you're interested in a hardship program, and they will let you know whether the company offers one.

-3. Present your case for a credit card hardship program
+3. Present your case for a hardship program

-Once you get on the phone with the hardship program team or the loss-mitigation team, it’s time to present your case.
-Let the representative know that you've reviewed your monthly budget, and you can't afford your credit card payments without creating a financial hardship for yourself.
+Once you get on the phone with the hardship program or loss mitigation team, it’s time to present your case.
+Let the representative know you've reviewed your monthly budget and can't afford your loan or credit card payments without creating a financial hardship for yourself.

-There are numerous reasons your credit card company will consider a hardship program, but overspending or inaccurate budgeting are not acceptable.
-Also, your credit card company may want to see proof of qualifying changes before approving the hardship program.
+Your credit card company will consider a hardship program for numerous reasons, but overspending or inaccurate budgeting will not be acceptable.
+Also, your lender may want to see proof of any qualifying changes before approving the hardship program.
 Some lenders may also require you to write a financial hardship letter and mail or fax it to the hardship department.

 4. Consider your hardship program options

-If your credit card issuer determines you qualify for one of its hardship programs, the representative will present one or more options.
+If your lender or credit card issuer determines you qualify for one of its hardship programs, the representative will present one or more options.

-Your choices might range from something as simple as an interest rate reduction or waived late fees to something as significant as debt settlement — settling your debt for less than you owe.
+Your choices might range from solutions as simple as an interest rate reduction or waived late fees to something as significant as debt settlement — settling your debt for less than you owe.
 The options depend on the issuer’s available programs, your ability to pay, the amount of debt you owe and other variables.

-Be sure to verify that the hardship program fits your budget and financial goals.
-You don’t want to jump into an agreement without first confirming you can afford the minimum payment.
+Verify that the creditor's hardship program fits your budget and financial abilities.
+You don’t want to enter an agreement without confirming you can afford the minimum payment.

 5. Fulfill the hardship program requirements

-When you sign up for the hardship plan, there will be strict requirements.
-These generally include making a set payment every month for a fixed period without any hiccups.
-Some credit card companies may have other conditions, such as entering a debt management plan or speaking with a credit counselor regularly.
+When you sign up for a hardship plan, the lender will have strict requirements.
+These generally include making monthly payments for a fixed period without any hiccups.
+Some credit card companies may have other conditions, such as entering a debt management plan or having regular meetings with a credit counselor.